Szheng25/simple-chat/README.md

 # simple-chat
-A bidirectional chat using ICMP Echo Requests
+A bidirectional chat using ICMP Echo Requests or a UDP port

 ## Setup
 Using 2 Linux Machines, execute these commands: